 Satu Lung (Hosszúmacskás) – Cluj County

 Although located only 20 km from Cluj-Napoca, the village of Satu Lung (Chinteni Commune) seems like it belongs to another world compared to the busy metropolitan lifestyle.
-With fewer than 100 inhabitants, the long hours flow differently in this village, whose center hosts a manor with a history lost in the mists of time.
+With fewer than 100 inhabitants, the long hours flow differently in this village.
+Its center hosts the Szentiványi Manor.

 Satu Lung, the former estate of the Macskási noble family

 The history of Satu Lung stretches back to 1314 when it was first mentioned under the name Gene-Genyemacskása.
 In 1451, the settlement, owned by the Macskási (Matskássy/Matskási) noble family, was renamed Zenthmiklosmacskása, in accordance with the medieval Roman Catholic church dedicated to Saint Nicholas.
-However, the original population of the village disappeared during the 17th century, and it received its current Hungarian name (Hosszúmacskás) in 1724.
+However, the original population of the village disappeared during the 17th century.
+It received its current Hungarian name (Hosszúmacskás) in 1724.

-By 1712, only the site of the ruins of the former medieval church was known, and the existing community formed an independent Reformed parish, a situation that lasted until 1888, when the parishioners were subordinated to the parish of Măcicașu, then to Feiurdeni, and eventually to the parish of Chinteni.
+By 1712, only the site of the ruins of the former medieval church was known.
+The existing community formed an independent Reformed parish, a situation that lasted until 1888.
+Then, the parishioners were subordinated to the parish of Măcicașu, then to Feiurdeni, and eventually to the parish of Chinteni.
 Today, no ethnic Hungarians live in the village, and there is no church either.
 However, there is a legacy left behind by the nobles who lived here, located right in the center of the village.

 The Szentiványi Manor lies abandoned in the center of Satu Lung

-The large, eclectic-style manor, which also bears Baroque features, was supposedly built at the initiative of Iván Szentiványi, but the exact date of construction is unknown.
-The last rightful owner was presumably the Bártfay family, and over the Communist years it served as a warehouse, cultural center, and school.
-According to the scant available information, the unknown heirs have requested the restitution of the manor in court, but the years-long legal process has yet to reach a conclusion.
+The large, eclectic-style manor, which also bears Baroque features, was supposedly built at the initiative of Iván Szentiványi.
+However, the precise date of construction is unknown.
+The last rightful owner was presumably the Bártfay family.
+Over the Communist years it served as a warehouse, cultural center, and school.
+According to the scant available information, the unknown heirs have requested the restitution of the manor in court.
+The years-long legal process has yet to reach a conclusion.
 Meanwhile, the building’s roof has collapsed, and its future is as bleak as the dark rooms overgrown with dense vegetation.

 A simple Google search reveals that the first and among the few images of Satu Lung are those of the Szentiványi Manor. „Manor, former school.”
 It is a big shame that in a village with no tourist appeal at all, the only point of attraction, located right in the center, lies in a catastrophic state…